-The Committee is asked to:-
+The Executive is asked to:-

-- 1. Endorse and recommend to Executive to: - Support the preparation of the three Local Plans (Development Strategy, Gypsy and Traveller Local Plan and Allocations Local Plan) and other associated documents - 2.
-Agree the attached programme of plan-making which sets out the formal Local Development Scheme for the whole of Central Bedfordshire.
+- 1. support the preparation of the three Local Plans (Development Strategy, Gypsy and Traveller Local Plan and Allocations Local Plan) and other associated documents; and - 2. agree the attached programme of plan-making which sets out the formal Local Development Scheme for the whole of Central Bedfordshire.